Aedial/Forge-1.12-mixins/README.md

   - Hit an Industrial Apiary with a stick to refresh the flower detection.
 As the detection is somewhat broken and can take upwards of dozens of minutes to update, this provides a quick way to force it to recheck the flowers around it.

 - `ApiaryBonkHand.zs` + `ApiaryBonkHandTooltip.zs`
   - Same as above, but instead of using a stick, you can simply hit the apiary with an empty hand.
+Incompatible with `ApiaryBonk.zs`, as both modify the same method.

 - `PerkGemDelayedRoll.zs`
   - Changes the behavior of Perk Gems so that they do not roll their perk immediately once in inventory.
 Instead, right-clicking the gem will roll the perk.
 This prevents accidental perk rolls when picking up or moving the gem in inventory.

+- `RollingMachinePreventLockedOverflowMixin.zs`
+  - Prevents inserting items into empty slots of a locked Rolling Machine, to avoid overflow into non-recipe slots.

 ## License